-WFF implements procedures and methodologies for assessing flight safety risk that are consistent with those employed by other national ranges, such as the Air Force Eastern and Western Ranges, and as defined in the Range Commanders Council (RCC) Standard 321 Common Risk Criteria Standards for National Test Ranges.
+All mission activities are planned such that the assessed risk satisfies the risk criteria listed in this section.
+NASA WFF conducts range flight operations at other locations where both WFF and local safety WFF implements procedures and methodologies for assessing flight safety risk that are consistent with those employed by other national ranges, such as the Air Force Eastern and Western Ranges, and as defined in the Range Commanders Council (RCC) Standard 321 Common Risk Criteria Standards for National Test Ranges.
 Risk assessment provides the basis for identifying risk controls needed to protect people and property.
-WFF assesses and manages Expectation of Casualty ( $E_c$ ), Probability of Casualty ( $P_c$ ), and Impact Probability ( $P_i$ ) in accordance with criteria that are defined in NASA-STD-8719.25 Range Flight Safety Requirements and is consistent with RCC 321 the exception of catastrophic risk.
+WFF assesses and manages Expectation of Casualty (E¬c), Probability of Casualty (P_c), and Impact Probability (P_i) in accordance with criteria that are defined in NASA-STD-8719.25 Range Flight Safety Requirements and is consistent with RCC 321 the exception of catastrophic risk.
 Catastrophic risk analysis is not required by the NASA Agency Range Safety Program per NASA-STD-8719.25.
+I

-WFF implements local probability of impact criteria for protecting ships and aircraft, which for ships, ensures that any risk to people onboard is sufficiently low such that it does not contribute to the overall $E{\rm c}$ .
-In some instances, impact probabilities may not ensure the $P{\rm c}$ criteria are satisfied, and in that case additional analysis may be required (See Paragraphs 4.3.1.1.6-9).
+WFF implements local probability of impact criteria for protecting ships and aircraft, which for ships, ensures that any risk to people onboard is sufficiently low such that it does not contribute to the overall E¬c.
+In some instances, impact probabilities may not ensure the Pc criteria is satisfied, and in that case additional analysis may be required (See Paragraphs 4.3.1.1.6-9).
 The probability of impact criteria for protecting aircraft is based on guidance from the FAA, which stems from a standard level of protection for commercial aviation.

-Unless otherwise stated for a specific criterion, these criteria apply to the aggregate risk resulting from the combination of all planned and potential unplanned hazards associated with a range operation. $E_c$ , also known as collective risk, is an aggregate determination of risk resulting from debris, distant focused overpressure, and toxic material release.
-Debris hazards are understood to include all near field hazards such as overpressure and thermal as well as kinetic energy hazards associated with debris. $P_c$ , also known as individual risk, is determined separately for debris, blast overpressure, to include distant focused overpressure, and toxic material release.
+Unless otherwise stated for a specific criterion, these criteria apply to the aggregate risk resulting from the combination of all planned and potential unplanned hazards associated with a range operation.
+E¬c, also known as collective risk, is an aggregate determination of risk resulting from debris, distant focused overpressure, and toxic material release.
+Debris hazard are understood to include all near field hazards such as overpressure and thermal as well as kinetic energy hazards associated with debris.
+P_c, also known as individual risk, is determined separately for debris, blast overpressure, to include distant focused overpressure, and toxic material release.

 Different safety risk criteria apply to Mission Essential or Critical Operations Personnel vs. the general public.
-The range user is responsible for identifying Mission Essential and/or Critical
+The range user is responsible for identifying Mission Essential and/or Critical Operations Personnel associated with each range flight operation for WFF Safety Office approval.